maniekes/zeppos-google-tasks/README.md

 - add standalone mode for watch (save finished tasks in watch and synchronize them once will connect to phone)
 - add offline mode (the same as above, but without internet)
 - better error toast when sth goes wrong
+- consider adding dialog for confirming task on watch. maybe configurable in settings?
 - ???